Wall: Knee wall

 Knee walls are short walls that either support rafters or add height in the top floor rooms of houses.
 In a 1 1/2-story house, the knee wall supports the half story.

 Cavity wall

 Cavity walls are walls made with a space between two "skins" to inhibit heat transfer.

 Pony wall

-Pony wall (or dwarf wall) is a general term for short walls, such as:
+Pony wall and dwarf wall are general terms for short walls, such as: